-The Company's total assets increased from \$230.7 million at June 30, 2024 to \$245.5 million at September 30, 2024.
-The increase in total assets was primarily attributable to a an increase in current assets, including accounts receivable, inventory and other current assets, as described under "Liquidity and Capital Resources - Working Capital" below as well as an increase in goodwill and intangibles related to the acquisition of Laundry Pro of Florida during July 2024.
-The Company's total liabilities increased from \$94.1 million at June 30, 2024 to \$109.5 million at September 30, 2024.
-This increase was primarily the result of an increase in accounts payable, including dividends payable attributable to the special cash dividend on the Company's common stock of \$0.31 per share (an aggregate of \$4.6 million) which was declared by the Company's Board of Directors on September 11, 2024 and paid on October 7, 2024 to stockholders of record at the close of business on September 26, 2024, and an increase in long-term debt.
+The Company's total assets increased from \$230.7 million at June 30, 2024 to \$248.8 million at December 31, 2024.
+The increase in total assets was primarily attributable to an increase in current assets, including inventory, other current assets, vendor deposits, and accounts receivable, as described under "Liquidity and Capital Resources - Working Capital" below.
+The increase in total assets was also attributable to an increase in intangible assets and goodwill resulting from acquisitions during the six months ended December 31, 2024.
+The Company's total liabilities increased from \$94.1 million at June 30, 2024 to \$110.8 million at December 31, 2024, which was primarily attributable to an increase in long-term debt.